lukehefson/surfing/Barbados/README.md

 # General notes

+Look, just _don't_ put your feet down if you don't have to.
+Even sandier-bottomed spot like Freights have scorpion fish/lion fish. – although you'd have to be very unlucky to step on one – more likey is that you'll scratch your foot on a hidden, sharp piece of coral.

 ## Swell

 - For the most part, the **south coast** scoops up (and cleans up) the prevailing east/north-east/south-east swells – so has more consistent surf